jackal7819/Nintendo-Store/README.md

 ## This is a Gaming Galaxy - the best store of Nintendo games

-## React, TypeScript, SCSS, Redux Toolkit, Firebase
+## React, Hooks, TypeScript, SCSS, Redux Toolkit, Firebase

 ### Demo - https://nintendo-store.onrender.com